GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 If Wasm is intended to be used in a web environment, any interaction with JavaScript APIs is left to external libraries and tooling like [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) and [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/).
-Unfortunately, this means that the standard library is not aware of Web Workers and standard APIs like [`std::thread`](https://doc.rust-lang.org/std/thread/) won't work when compiled to WebAssembly.
+Unfortunately, this means that the standard library is not aware of Web Workers and standard APIs such as [`std::thread`](https://doc.rust-lang.org/std/thread/) won't work when compiled to WebAssembly.

 Luckily, the majority of the ecosystem depends on higher-level libraries to take care of multithreading.
 At that level it's much easier to abstract away all the platform differences.

 In particular, [Rayon](https://crates.io/crates/rayon) is the most popular choice for data-parallelism in Rust.
-It allows to take method chains on regular iterators and, usually with a single line change, convert them in a way where they'd run in parallel on all available threads instead of sequentially.
+It allows you to take method chains on regular iterators and, usually with a single line change, convert them in a way where they'd run in parallel on all available threads instead of sequentially.
 For example: